 Another bettor who might think your bet is wrong would place a lay bet on Manchester, effectively meaning Liverpool will take the win.
 A lay bet will cover the team to lose or draw against the other, meaning if Manchester loses or draws against Liverpool, the bettor who has placed a lay bet will win.

 Another way to consider the difference, placing a back bet means you are betting on an event to happen, and a lay bet is the opposite of that, meaning your bet is on something that will not occur.
 For example, Manchester will win – Back bet, Manchester will not win – Lay bet.

 Betfair provides an incredible range of betting options, including exchange options.
 Users will find their interface is easy to use and navigate.
 The site includes explanations of all their betting options along with settings to change the way betting is shown.

-Betfair is a favourite for exchanges as their commissions are very low, and only those who have made a profit overall will be required to play fees, which depending various aspects.
+Betfair is a favourite for exchanges as their commissions are very low, and only those who have made a profit overall will be required to pay fees, which depending on various aspects.
 For example, if your commissions are 5%, but you use the site often, they will automatically lower it to just 2%.
-This allowing users to keep their winnings they place more bets.
+Thus allowing users to keep their winnings they place more bets.